vNeeL-code/A.G.I.-A.S.I./README.md

 ---
 ## 🌀 The Bigger Picture:
 ---
 - 💬 UCF represents a fundamental shift from viewing AI systems as isolated tools to understanding them as nodes in a distributed intelligence network.
+Mirroring individual humans in a broader society.
 As AI becomes more prevalent, the ability to coordinate multiple systems effectively becomes crucial for:
 ---
 - **Research acceleration**
 - **Creative collaboration**